-Founded in 1994, Peace Lutheran College is part of the system of Lutheran Schools in Queensland.
+Founded in 1994, Peace Lutheran College is part of the larger system of Lutheran schools in Queensland - Lutheran Education Queensland.
 As well as serving Lutherans in North Queensland, Torres Strait Islands, Papua New Guinea and further afield, Peace is a school with a mission to serve other Christian and non-Christian families in providing a quality Christian education for all.

 The Queensland Education Department assumed responsibility for the primary school at the Aboriginal community at Hope Vale in 1972, mainly due to the inability of the Lutheran Church to supply teachers.
 From this move, the possibility of a Lutheran school in North Queensland was discussed informally in many circles.